home-assistant/developers.home-assistant/blog/2022-08-08-bluetooth-api-changes.md

 )
 ```

-PassiveBluetoothDataProcessor still takes an update_method, but instead of a BluetoothServiceInfoBleak, it now takes receives the data returned from PassiveBluetoothProcessorCoordinator's update_method.
+PassiveBluetoothDataProcessor still takes an update_method, but instead of a BluetoothServiceInfoBleak, it now receives the data returned from PassiveBluetoothProcessorCoordinator's update_method.
 It should still return a `PassiveBluetoothDataUpdate` as before:

 ```python
 def sensor_update_to_bluetooth_data_update(